whoerau/docker-udpping/README.md

 Ping you server.

-Assume `ip` is the IP of your server.
+Assume `ip` is the IP(no support domain, just use ip) of your server.

 ```
 docker run -it --rm udpping:latest ip 5000